Factbox: Raqqa - Islamic State's Syrian "capital"

-BEIRUT U.S.-backed Syrian militias said on Tuesday they had launched a battle to free Raqqa, Islamic State's base of operations in Syria, attacking from the east, west and north of the city.
+BEIRUT (Reuters) - U.S.-backed Syrian militias said on Tuesday they had launched a battle to free Raqqa, Islamic State's base of operations in Syria, attacking from the east, west and north of the city.

 The Raqqa assault will pile more pressure on the jihadist group's self-declared caliphate as it faces defeat in the Iraqi city of Mosul and retreats across much of Syria.